-A safety in football is when the offense commits a foul in their own end zone, fumbles the ball out of their end zone, or is tackled in their own end zone.
-The result of safety is 2 points.
+A safety in football is scored when the offense commits a foul in their end zone, fumbles the ball out of their end zone, or is tackled in their end zone.
+The result of safety is 2 points for the defensive team.

 Safeties are rare in football but can happen if the offense isn’t careful with their play calling.
 They often occur when the offense is backed up to its own territory.

 When the safety is awarded to the defense, they will be given two points.

 There’s an argument to be made about going for it or punting it when a team is driving into the other team’s territory.
 Many coaches will elect to punt the ball in hopes they can pin the other team deep into their territory.